-Legal and Regulatory Change

-The U.S. Government and the Federal Reserve, as well as certain foreign governments and their central banks, have taken various steps designed to support and stabilize credit and financial markets since 2008.
+Legal and Regulatory Change The U.S. Government and the Federal Reserve, as well as certain foreign governments and their central banks, have taken various steps designed to support and stabilize credit and financial markets since 2008.
 Reduction or withdrawal of this support, including increases in interest rates, failure of efforts to stabilize the markets, or investor perception that such efforts are not succeeding could negatively affect financial markets generally, as well as have an adverse impact on the liquidity and value of certain securities.
 In addition, policy and legislative changes in the United States and in other countries are affecting many aspects of financial regulation.
 For example, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") was enacted in the United States, reflecting a significant revision of the U.S. financial regulatory framework.
 The impact of these changes and any future changes on the markets, and the practical implications for market participants, may not be fully known for some time.
 During periods of heightened market volatility or reduced liquidity, governments, their agencies, or other regulatory bodies, both within the United States and abroad, may take steps to intervene.
 These actions, which could include legislative, regulatory, or economic initiatives, might have unforeseeable consequences and could adversely affect the performance of an Investment Fund or otherwise constrain the Investment Manager's ability to achieve such Investment Fund's investment objectives.

 In addition, while interest rates have been unusually low in recent years in the United States and abroad, any decision by the Federal Reserve to adjust the target fed funds rate could cause markets to experience continuing high volatility.
 A significant increase in interest rates may cause a decline in the market for equity securities.
 Also, regulators have expressed concern that rate increases may contribute to price volatility.
+(See also the discussion of the U.S. response to the COVID-19 (Coronavirus) pandemic under "Additional Risk Factors - Uncertain Economic, Social and Political Environment.")

-Significant changes also have occurred to U.S. policy regarding matters of international relations and trade policies, including use of tariffs.
+Significant changes also have occurred to U.S. policy regarding matters of international relations and trade policies.
+The United States continues to renegotiate many of its international relations and trade policies, including by imposing or threatening to impose significant import tariffs, which could lead to price volatility and overall declines in U.S. and global investment markets.